 Even though fishing in Lake Övingen is sometimes difficult, the lake is inhabited by big pike and perch and also large burbot.
 If you gain knowledge of lake Övingen you can experience really nice fishing in the lake.
 Burbot of as much as 5,5 kg have been caught in Övingen and the fishing for perch has improved in the last years.
 Even an increase of whitefish has been seen in the latest years - which is positive for the predatory fish species in the lake.

 Hållgärd’s Island contains a small farm and a 60 meter long bridge to the mainland.
 According to the legend, the island was named after a Dutch prince (prince Hållgärd), who fled from his country in the mid-1600s and eventually settled on the island.

 This area has one or more fishing spots available for disabled.
-For more information, please contact Hultsjö Södra FVO.
+For more information, please see the fishing area map, or contact Hultsjö Södra FVO.

 Free fishing for children and adolescents up to the age of 15.
 (Special rules or exceptions may apply, Read more...)

 The Fishing Area also covers the following lakes: Furusjön (perch, pike, roach, bream, tench and burbot).
 Access for wheelchairs is made possible by a landing-stage at the southeast part of the lake close to the parking lot.
 Myingen (pike, perch, roach, bream) - a lake where you can often get a nice fishing experience.
 Målasjön (pike, perch, roach) Svälterstorpsgölarna (east and west) - pike, perch, roach, bream.
 Lommanäbben (pike, perch, roach, bream) Gränö göl Lövsjön TrittebodagölarnaCustomer number: 237, Area: 197.